MohNamdar/Blogino/README.md

 **Blogino** is a simple weblog website built using Django for the backend and a custom HTML & CSS theme.
 The project is designed to provide a basic blogging platform with essential features like post creation, editing, and viewing.

+- this template is currently using on [Mohnam.ir](https://mohnam.ir)

 ![homepage](https://github.com/MohNamdar/Blogino/blob/main/blog/static/images/screenshots/homepage.jpg)

 ## Features